 This heavier-weight linen closely resembles the original fabric, featuring the same weave and approximate thread count per inch.
 The fabric is washed and pressed before sewing.

-I searched extensively for an existing linen twill but found nothing suitable.
-My linen twill was custom-manufactured to my specifications, making it a truly unique fabric that can’t be found anywhere else.
+I searched extensively for a suitable linen twill and found none that matched the original.
+The twill used in my replicas was custom‑manufactured to my specifications, making it a unique material not available anywhere else.

-The thread used for whip stitching the sides matches the original lifebelt thread in twist, weight, and ply count.
-I also bleached this thread to ensure it complements the white fabric perfectly.
+The thread used for the whip stitching matches the original lifebelt in twist, weight, and ply count.
+I also hand‑bleached the thread to ensure it blends seamlessly with the white linen fabric.